hirosystems/docs/docs/example-apps/billboard.md

 The billboard app is provided as a simple demonstration of a full stack Stacks web app, and an example of the architecture of a Stacks app.
 You can use the billboard app as a base for your own Stacks app, or review the code to learn more about how to structure your own full stack Stacks app.

 ### Quickstart

-If you are interested in running the billboard app locally, you can follow the instructions in the [GitHub README](https://github.com/pgray-hiro/stacks-billboard#readme).
-You should have Clarinet installed locally, and Node.js 12+ (Node 14 recommended).

 ## Review billboard contract